CUBRID/cubrid-manual/en/sql/function/datetime_fn.rst

 ================================================

 .. function:: CURRENT_DATETIME ()
-.. function:: CURRENT_DATETIME
+.. c:macro:: CURRENT_DATETIME
 .. function:: NOW ()
-.. function:: SYS_DATETIME
+.. c:macro:: SYS_DATETIME
-.. function:: SYSDATETIME
+.. c:macro:: SYSDATETIME

     **CURRENT_DATETIME**, **CURRENT_DATETIME** (), **NOW** (), **SYS_DATETIME** and **SYSDATETIME** are used interchangeably, and they return the current date and time in **DATETIME** type.
 The unit is millisecond.